robertmuil/UT330/README.md

 ==================

 The project uses uses pyserial __version 3.01 or later__.
 This version uses Bokeh version 2.0.1.
 See the Documentation section for instructions for how to use the software.

+The easiest is to simply use uv to run:
+    uv run bokeh serve UT330BUI --show

+This must run with read/write access to the `/dev/ttyUSB0` device.
+By default on Ubuntu this device is in the `dialout` group, so simplest is to add your user to that group, restart, and then execute the above as yourself.

 Oddities
 ========